-All IB Diploma and most A level students at Gresham’s take the Theory of Knowledge (TOK) course to help them develop further critical thinking and analysis skills.
+All International Baccalaureate (IB) Diploma and most A level pupils at Gresham’s take the Theory of Knowledge (TOK) course to help them develop further critical thinking and analysis skills.

-These attributes will provide an invaluable foundation for life after Gresham’s and TOK encourages students to look beyond their immediate areas of curriculum expertise.
+These attributes will provide an invaluable foundation for life after Gresham’s and TOK encourages pupils to look beyond their immediate areas of curriculum expertise.

-The fundamental question of TOK is “how do we know that?”
-Students are encouraged to think about how knowledge is arrived at in different disciplines (such as mathematics, the natural and human sciences, history, the arts and ethics), and what these disciplines have in common and the differences between them.
-TOK therefore both supports and is supported by the study of other subjects, as students are required to explore knowledge questions against the backdrop of their experiences in their other academic subjects.
-Discussion and critical reflection form the backbone of the TOK course, centring around discussions of questions such as:
+Pupils are encouraged to think about how knowledge is arrived at in different disciplines (such as mathematics, the natural and human sciences, history, the arts and ethics), and what these disciplines have in common, and the differences between them.
+TOK therefore both supports and is supported by the study of other subjects, as students are required to explore knowledge questions against the backdrop of their experiences across their subject learning.
+Discussion and critical reflection form the backbone of the TOK course, centring on discussions such as:

 - What counts as evidence for X?

 - What makes a good explanation in subject Y?

 - How do we judge which is the best model of Z?

 - How can we be sure of A?